yangky11/system-e/README.md

 ## Example Proof

-This is the proposition 1 in Book I.
+This is the formalized proof of proposition 1 in Book I.

 ```coq
 Theorem Proposition_1 : forall (a b : Point), a <> b ->